gristlabs/grist-core/README.md

 This repository, [grist-core](https://github.com/gristlabs/grist-core), is maintained by Grist Labs.
-Our flagship product available at [getgrist.com](https://www.getgrist.com) is built from the code you see here, combined with business-specific software designed to scale it to many users, handle billing, etc.
+Our flagship product available at [getgrist.com](https://www.getgrist.com) is built from the code you see here, combined with business-specific software designed to scale to many users, handle billing, etc.

 Grist Labs is an open-core company.
 We offer Grist hosting as a